DataverseLabs/pyinterpolate/developer/documentation/testing/test_step_by_step.md

 from pyinterpolate.semivariance import calculate_semivariance
 ```

 To write a test we must create **class** which starts with `Test` prefix.
 Usually it is named `TestYourFunctionOrModuleName`, in our case: `TestCalculateSemivariance`.
 This class inherits from the `unittest.TestCase` class.
 We can skip explanation what inheritance is.
-The key is to understand that we can use methods from `unittest.TestCase` in our class `TestCalculateSemivariance`.
+The key is to understand that we can use methods from `unittest.TestCase` in our class `TestCalculateSemivariance` and those methods allow us to write unit tests.
 Let's update our script with this new piece of information:

 ```python
 import unittest